Desktop Commander: Give Claude Full Control of Your Computer (Setup Guide)

 Git Operations

-On Windows, this requires batch file workarounds (CMD quote escaping is genuinely painful), but once configured it works reliably.
+On Windows, this requires batch file workarounds (CMD quote escaping seems problematic), but once configured it works reliably.
 The cd /d command is essential for changing drives properly.
 You need github installed – if you’re not in that place yet, read this beginner’s guide and this setup

 @echo off